 In our findings for designation of an NEP, we must consider if the reintroduced population will become established and survive in the foreseeable future.
-In this section of the preamble, we address the likelihood that populations introduced into the proposed NEP will become established and survive.
+In this portion of the preamble, we address the likelihood that populations introduced into the NEP will become established and survive.
 In defining the experimental population boundary, we attempted to encompass the area where the population is likely to become established in the foreseeable future.
 The term "foreseeable future" appears in the Act in the statutory definition of "threatened species."
 However, the Act does not define the term "foreseeable future."
 Similarly, our implementing regulations governing the establishment of an NEP under section 10(j) of the Act use the term "foreseeable future" (50 CFR 17.81(b)(2)) but do not define the term.
 However, our implementing regulations at 50 CFR 424.11(d) set forth a framework for evaluating the foreseeable future on a case-by-case basis.

 The term foreseeable future extends only so far into the future as we can reasonably determine that both the future threats and the species' responses to those threats are likely.
 In other words, the foreseeable future is the period of time in which we can make reliable predictions.
 While we use the term "foreseeable future" here in a different context (to determine the likelihood of population establishment and to establish boundaries for identification of the experimental population), we apply a similar conceptual framework.
 Analysis of the foreseeable future uses the best scientific and commercial data available and should consider the timeframes applicable to the relevant effects of release and management of the species and to the species' likely responses in view of its life-history characteristics.
 Data that are typically relevant to assessing the species' biological response include species-specific factors such as lifespan, reproductive rates or productivity, certain behaviors, and other demographic factors.

-For the purposes of this proposed rule, we define the foreseeable future for our evaluation of the likelihood of survival and establishment as approximately 10 years, the time horizon within which we can reasonably forecast population expansion of gray wolves in Colorado given the results of previous reintroduction efforts of gray wolves in the NRM.
-This timeframe is also similar to the timeframe for the expansion of wolves from the NRM into portions of the currently listed 44-State entity in California, Colorado, Oregon, and Washington (Service 2020, p.
+For the purposes of this rule, we define the foreseeable future for our evaluation of the likelihood of survival and establishment as approximately 13 years, which reflects 3 wolf generations of approximately 4-4.5 years per generation (vonHoldt et al. 2008, p.
+257; Mech et al. 2016, pp. 1,6), and the time horizon within which we can reasonably forecast population expansion of gray wolves in Colorado given the results of previous reintroduction efforts of gray wolves in the NRM.
+This timeframe is also similar to the amount of time it took wolves to begin recolonizing areas outside of the core of the NRM (Idaho, Montana, and Wyoming) in Oregon and Washington (Service 2020, p.
 28).

-In evaluating the likelihood of establishment and survival of this proposed NEP in the foreseeable future, we considered the extent to which causes of extirpation in the NEP area have been addressed, habitat suitability and prey availability within the NEP area, and existing scientific and technical expertise and experience with reintroduction efforts.
+In evaluating the likelihood of establishment and survival of this NEP in the foreseeable future, we considered the extent to which causes of extirpation in the NEP area have been addressed, habitat suitability and prey availability within the NEP area, and existing scientific and technical expertise and experience with reintroduction efforts.
 As discussed below, we expect that gray wolves will become established during this time span, given the species' adaptability and dispersal ability.